Social Concern: Caring for broken humanityIntroduction

 x] Community service.
 Involvement in a service or welfare organization that is making a worthwhile contribution to the lives of needy persons.

-The Christian carer must work out their priorities carefully.
-Their family must come first.
-The love of the brotherhood (pastoral care) must take precedence over social concern.
-It is better to care for a few people in-depth than a larger number superficially.
-Most of us can only cope with several in-depth caring relationships at a time.
+The Christian carer must work out their priorities carefully, and remember, the family must come first.
+The love of the brotherhood (pastoral care) must also take precedence over social concern.
+It is better to care for a few people in-depth than a larger number superficially - most of us can only cope with several in-depth caring relationships at a time.

 Experience suggests that a ministry of care is most effective when it is undertaken by a team or group supported by the parish leadership.